- Causal Reasoning for Explainability of Deep Networks

 [ UMass press release ] [ NYT ]

 - Toybox: Atari Reimplementations for Interventional Experimentation in Deep Reinforcement Learning

 Atari games have become the de facto benchmark suite for deep reinforcement learning.
 Unfortunately, these games are still black boxes that do not permit systemtic intervention on program state.
 Toybox is a suite of Atari games and associated testing framework for validating behavioral requirements of agents trained on Atari games.
 I developed an intervention interface for performing experiments in Toybox, and helped design a set of counterfactual evaluations of saliency map explanations in our work, Evaluating Saliency Map Methods in Deep Reinforcement Learning.
 Toybox was presented at IBM AI Systems Day and as a poster at the 2018 NeurIPS Systems for ML Workshop.
-We are currently preparing a full-length conference submission.
-If you are interested in contributing to our suite, let's chat on our team Slack.

 Emma Tosch, John Foley, Kaleigh Clary, David Jensen

 [ Systems4ML paper ] [ bibtex ] [ code] [ preprint ]